From clay to canvas; artworks, artefacts and molten glass, Whanganui is bursting with creative colour.

 Set on the rise overlooking Pukenamu, Queens Park, the 1919 Sarjeant Gallery was deemed in 2014 to meet only 5% of New Zealand’s current earthquake standards.
 But due to its cultural and historic significance, the original building is well-worth preserving.
 In 1912, the Sarjeant was conceived when Whanganui arts patron, the eponymous Henry Sarjeant, bequeathed £32,0000 to the city to build and furnish a gallery.
 That’s close to $70 million by today’s standards.

-The Sarjeant’s collections will occupy a temporary home on Taupō Quay until the $35 million upgrade is complete in 2021.
+The Sarjeant’s collections will occupy a temporary home on Taupō Quay until the $35 million upgrade is complete.
 And by way of collections, the gallery is also unique.
 The Sarjeant was the first gallery in New Zealand to collect photography.
 Today, the Denton collection of pictorialist photography remains of international significance.

 It took 20 months to move the gallery’s extensive catalogue of artworks to the new space where they are stored upstairs, due to proximity to the river, in a climate controlled space.